New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 2003

-The Aflac Duck was introduced in Japan and shortly thereafter, Aflac Japan became the No. 1 insurance company in their country in terms of the number of individual policies in force.
+Aflac Japan became the No. 1 insurance company in terms of the number of individual cancer and medical policies in force.

 2005

-Aflac changed its logo to include the Aflac Duck.
+Aflac changed its logo to include the icon that has spearheaded great brand recognition: the Aflac Duck.

 Aflac pledged $1 million to the Martin Luther King, Jr. Memorial at West Potomac Park in Washington, D.C.